apmilen/standard-ico/README.md

 * **uint cap**

 This is the total amount of ETH that will be accepted before terminating the sale.
 This number is divided by the `forSale` parameter to create the `per` state variable, which is the number of tokens sold per ETH.
 This means that `per` is the price.
 The system subtracts `forSale` from `total` and sends the remaining tokens to the `multisig` address, assuming they will be used at some later time.
+This parameter expects a Wad type.

 * **uint softCap**

 This is the total amount of ETH that needs to be accepted before changing the end time of the sale.
 When `softCap` ETH has been collected, the end time of the sale will change to `softCapTimeLimit` seconds into the future.
 For example:

 Suppose `softCapTimeLimit` is `1 day` and the sale time limit is `5 days`.
 If the sale starts on October 1st, then it will end on October 6th.
 If on October 2nd the sale collects `softCap` ETH, then the new end time will be October 3rd.

+This parameter expects a Wad type.

 * **uint timeLimit**